Growing in Relationship: Plant Ecology, the Three Sisters, and Traditional Ecological Knowledge

 Looking forward

 As climate change continues to put strain on our ecosystems and agricultural systems, there is growing recognition that TEK offers insights for sustainable land management and resilience.
-Our experiment was a small-scale attempt to understand that wisdom not only through scientific methods, but through relationship with plants and with the teachings that have long sustained the land.
-The Three Sisters were our curriculum, our collaborators, and our teachers.
+Our class experiment is a small-scale attempt to understand that wisdom not only through scientific methods, but through relationship with plants and with the teachings that have long sustained the land.
+The Three Sisters were our lessons, our collaborators, and our teachers.
 And they reminded us, as Kimmerer says, that “all flourishing is mutual.”

 See it in action